12 million hectares of land are degraded each year – this is 23 hectares per minute!

 ~ Food and Agriculture Organization (FAO)

-At Restore Africa Funds, we invest in natural restoration and climate-smart regenerative agricultural to achieve positive system-wide environmental and social impacts while producing healthy food.
+At Restore Africa Funds, we invest in natural restoration and climate-smart conservation an regenerative agriculture, to achieve positive system-wide environmental and social impacts, while producing healthy food.

 Maize NPV (20 yrs):

 NOTE: These figures are based on documented results from in-situ observations.
 However, results could differ based on a variety of internal and external factors on different farms.

 The iScore, which is Integra Trust’s property, is a measure of the extent to which a farming operation applies regenerative principles, based on the outcome of a farm audit.

 The five-tier iScore rating system (trademark pending) encourage producers towards the accelerated uptake and adaptation of regenerative agriculture, which will allow them to produce food with integrity – as we refer to it.
 In addition, the rating system aims to give due recognition and rewards for efforts taken towards the prudent and regenerative management of agricultural lands by producers.

 Concurrently, the system will assess and inform participating consumers about the degree of sustainability and the regenerative nature of the agricultural practices followed by producers.
 Integra Trust is committed to independent verification and farm audits will be conducted by a duly appointed auditor.